HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

     ## 1 y                   2
     ## 2 z                  16

-We then read: "The observed averages *y* have a total squared error of .077, whereas the squared error of the James-Stein estimators is only .022.
-By this comparison, then, Stein’s method is 3.5 times as accurate."
+> A more quantitative way of comparing the two techniques is through the total squared error of estimation… The observed averages *y* have a total squared error of .077, whereas the squared error of the James-Stein estimators is only .022.
+By this comparison, then, Stein’s method is 3.5 times as accurate. (p.
+121)

 ``` r
 baseball %>%